When and where did you travel abroad? Did you backpack?

-Primarily, I wanted to visit Mozambique, where I served as a Peace Corps volunteer from 2007 to 2009.
-Since returning to the United States in 2009, I have had a recurring dream: I go to the town where I lived and get off my bus and just as I open my mouth to say hello to my friends, the dream ends.
+Primarily, I wanted to visit Mozambique, where I had served as a Peace Corps volunteer for two years.
+After returning to the United States, I had a recurring dream: I would go to the town where I'd lived and get off my bus.
+Just as I opened my mouth to say hello to my friends, the dream ended.
 It made me feel as if I had left something unsettled there.

 What was the biggest surprise about your travel experiences abroad?

 My biggest surprise was how comfortable I felt and how easily I slipped back into my routines in Mozambique.
 In many ways, it felt as if I had never left the continent.

 Did you participate in cultural activities abroad?
 What was it like?

 Everything is a cultural activity, isn’t it?
 I danced in all the countries, played soccer, ate local cuisine, spoke the national language (Portuguese) and some of the local language in my town in Mozambique.
 It was incredibly fulfilling to do these types of things because it allowed me to interact with nationals on a peer level, if only for a moment.
 It temporarily takes the attention away from my whiteness and “American-ness.”

 What made your travel experience abroad a success?

 Being able to speak the language, having local contacts, and getting out of the capital cities.